-The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.
+The Maple Ridge Lapidary Club puts on a Rock and Gem Show in Maple Ridge each year on the last weekend in February.

 Maple Ridge Lapidary Rock and Gem Show

-The Maple Ridge Rock and Gem Show takes place in Pitt Meadows (so just a short ways down the Lougheed Highway from Maple Ridge).
+The Maple Ridge Rock and Gem Show used to take place in Pitt Meadows (so just a short drive along the Lougheed Highway from Maple Ridge).
+In previous years the event happened at Pitt Meadows Heritage Hall at 12460 Harris Road.
+Since last year, however, the event has a new home.

 What to Expect

-At the Maple Ridge Rock and Gem Show you can expect to see a good number of lapidaries, rock collectors, artists and other folk who love rocks.
+At the Maple Ridge Rock and Gem Show you can expect to see a number of lapidaries, rock collectors, artists and others who share a love for rocks.

-At Pitt Meadows Heritage Hall, on the ground floor, there are usually up to half a dozen vendor tables and a canteen where you can buy food.
-Upstairs there are up to about 20 or so other vendors, displays and tables with stone and gem cutters demonstrating their skills.
-There is also a silent auction, a raffle and hourly door prizes.
+There are usually more than 20 vendor tables and a canteen where you can buy food.
+The show also features displays and tables with stone and gem cutters demonstrating their skills.
+There is also a silent auction, a raffle and hourly door prizes most years.

 The Maple Ridge Rock and Gem Show is an interesting event, even if you aren’t a lapidary or avid collector of rocks and gems.
-If you’re in the Maple Ridge or Pitt Meadows area, it can be worth checking out.
+Check it out if you’re in the Maple Ridge or Pitt Meadows area.

 TIP #1: Expect to stay for anywhere between 15 minutes and a couple of hours.
-Your estimated length of stay depends on your interest in rocks.
+Your stay depends on your interest in rocks.

 TIP #2: The event is fairly educational and can be interesting to people of all ages including children.